-- Members Selection.
-The North Carolina Mining and Energy Commission shall (a) consist of 15-13 members appointed as follows: - (1) The Chair of the North Carolina State University Minerals Research Laboratory Advisory Committee, or the Chair's designee, ex officio. - The State Geologist, or the State Geologist's designee, ex officio.
-(2) - (3)The Assistant Secretary of Energy for the Department of Commerce, ex officio. - (4) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is a member of a nongovernmental conservation interest. - One appointed by the General Assembly upon recommendation of the (5) Speaker of the House of Representatives who who, at the time of initial appointment, is an elected official of a municipal government located in the Triassic Basin of North Carolina.a region of North Carolina that has oil and gas potential.
-A person serving in this seat may complete a term on the Commission even if they are no longer serving as an elected official of a municipal government and may be reappointed to a second term. - One appointed by the General Assembly upon recommendation of the (6) Speaker of the House of Representatives who is a representative of the mining industry. - One appointed by the General Assembly upon recommendation of the (7) Speaker of the House of Representatives who shall be a geologist with experience in oil and gas exploration and development.
+- (a) Members Selection.
+The North Carolina Mining and Energy Commission shall consist of 15-13 members appointed as follows: - (1) The Chair of the North Carolina State University Minerals Research Laboratory Advisory Committee, or the Chair's designee, ex officio. - (2) The State Geologist, or the State Geologist's designee, ex officio. - (3) The Assistant Secretary of Energy for the Department of Commerce, ex officio. - (4) One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who is a member of a nongovernmental conservation interest. - One appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives who-who, at the time of initial appointment, is an elected official of a municipal government located in the Triassic Basin of North Carolina.a region of North Carolina that has oil and gas potential.
+A person serving in this seat may complete a term on the

-- (8) One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who is a member of a nongovernmental conservation interest. - (9) One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who who, at the time of initial appointment, is a member of a county board of commissioners of a county located in the Triassic Basin of North Carolina.a region of North Carolina that has oil and gas potential.
-A person serving in this seat may complete a term on the Commission even if they are no longer serving as county commissioner and may be reappointed to a second term. - (10)One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who is a representative of the mining industry. - (11)One appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate who shall be an engineer with experience in oil and gas exploration and development. - One appointed by the Governor who shall be a representative of a publicly (12)traded natural gas company. - One appointed by the Governor who shall be a licensed attorney with (13)experience in legal matters associated with oil and gas exploration and development. - One appointed by the Governor who is a member of the Environmental (14)Management Commission.
-Commission and knowledgeable in the principles of water and air resources management. - One appointed by the Governor who is a member of the Commission for (15)Public Health and knowledgeable in the principles of waste management.
+Commission even if they are no longer serving as an elected official of a 1 2 municipal government and may be reappointed to a second term.
+3 One appointed by the General Assembly upon recommendation of the (6) 4 Speaker of the House of Representatives who is a representative of the 5 mining industry.
+6 One appointed by the General Assembly upon recommendation of the (7) 7 Speaker of the House of Representatives who shall be a geologist with 8 experience in oil and gas exploration and development.
+9 One appointed by the General Assembly upon recommendation of the (8) President Pro Tempore of the Senate who is a member of a nongovernmental 10 11 conservation interest.
+12 (9) One appointed by the General Assembly upon recommendation of the 13 President Pro Tempore of the Senate who who, at the time of initial 14 appointment, is a member of a county board of commissioners of a county located in the Triassic Basin of North Carolina.a region of North Carolina 15 that has oil and gas potential.
+A person serving in this seat may complete a 16 17 term on the Commission even if they are no longer serving as county commissioner and may be reappointed to a second term.
+18 19 One appointed by the General Assembly upon recommendation of the (10)20 President Pro Tempore of the Senate who is a representative of the mining 21 industry.
+22 (11)One appointed by the General Assembly upon recommendation of the 23 President Pro Tempore of the Senate who shall be an engineer with 24 experience in oil and gas exploration and development.
+25 One appointed by the Governor who shall be a representative of a publicly (12)26 traded natural gas company.
+27 (13)One appointed by the Governor who shall be a licensed attorney with 28 experience in legal matters associated with oil and gas exploration and 29 development.
+30 (14)One appointed by the Governor who has expertise is a member of the 31 Environmental Management Commission and knowledgeable in the 32 principles of water and air resources management.
+33 One appointed by the Governor who has expertise is a member of the (15)34 Commission for Public Health and knowledgeable in the principles of waste 35 management.
+36 37 (h) Office May Be Held Concurrently With Others. - Membership on the Mining and 38 Energy Commission is hereby declared to be an office that may be held concurrently with other 39 elective or appointive offices in addition to the maximum number of offices permitted to be held by one person under G.S.
+128-1.1.
+40 " 41